Najd: Ridda wars

 Malik was asked by Khalid about his crimes.
-Malik's response was "your master said this, your master said that," referring to Abu Bakr.
+Malik's response was "your master said this, your master said that", referring to Abu Bakr.
 Khalid declared Malik a rebel apostate and ordered his execution.
 Khalid bin Walid killed Malik ibn Nuwayra.

 Ikrimah ibn Abi-Jahl, one of the corps commanders, was instructed to make contact with Musaylima at Yamamah, but not to engage in fighting until Khalid joined him.
 Abu Bakr's intention in giving Ikrimah this mission was to tie Musaylima down at Yamamah.
 With Ikrimah on the horizon, Musaylima would remain in expectation of a Muslim attack, and thus not be able to leave his base.
 With Musaylima so committed, Khalid would be free to deal with the apostate tribes of north-central Arabia without interference from Yamamah.
 Meanwhile, Abu Bakr sent Shurhabil's corps to reinforce Ikrama at Yamamah.

 However, Ikrimah attacked Musaylima's forces in early September 632 and was defeated.
 He wrote the details of his actions to Abu Bakr, who, both pained and angered by the rashness of Ikrimah and his disobedience, ordered him to proceed with his force to Oman to assist Hudaifa; once Hudaifa had completed his task, to march to Mahra to help Arfaja, and thereafter go to Yemen to help Muhajir.

 Meanwhile, Abu Bakr sent orders to Khalid to march against Musaylima.
 Shurhabil's corps, that was stationed at Yamamah, was to reinforce Khalid's corps.
 In addition to this Abu Bakr assembled a fresh army of Ansar and Muhajireen in Medina that joined Khalid's corps at Butah.
 From Butah Khalid marched to Yamamah to join with Shurhabil's corps.
 Though Abu Bakr had instructed Shurhabil not to engage Musaylima's forces until the arrival of Khalid, shortly before the arrival of Khalid, Shurhabil engaged Musaylima's forces and was defeated too.

 Khalid joined with the corps of Shurhabil early in December 632.
-The combined force of Muslims, now 13,000 strong, defeated Musaylima's army in the Battle of Yamama, which was fought in the third week of December.
+The combined force of Muslims, now 13,000 strong, defeated Musaylima's army in the Battle of Yamamah, which was fought in the third week of December.
 The fortified city of Yamamah surrendered peacefully later that week.
 Khalid established his headquarters at Yamamah, from where he despatched columns to all over the plain of Aqraba to subdue the region around Yamamah and to kill or capture all who resisted.
 Thereafter all of central Arabia submitted to Medina.
 What remained of the apostasy in the less vital areas of Arabia was rooted out by the Muslims in a series of well-planned campaigns within five months.